-It is no secret that Melbourne has lots of hidden secrets tucked between laneways or up a few flights of stairs.
+It is no secret by now that Melbourne has lots of hidden gems tucked between laneways or up a few flights of stairs.
 Although how hidden are those places really?
-Sure, you won’t be able to spot it from a main road, but with the prevalence of online reviews and just social media in general, it’s near possible for a place to be a true hidden gem.
+Sure, you won’t be able to spot it from a main road, but with the prevalence of online reviews and just social media in general, it’s near possible for a place to remain truly hidden.

 I ain’t complaining though, because without recommendations of the internet, how would I come to find a place like Cabinet Bar & Balcony?